Skip to content

 TL;DR:

-To install it on your server, ssh in as root and run this:
+If you are in a hurry to install it on your server and are OK with downloading random scripts off the Internet, ssh in as root and run this:

 curl https://piku.github.io/get | sh